Kerala Tour Packages

-Spring Valley Mountain Thekkady Phone
+Spring Valley Mountain Thekkady Timings

 Some mountain peaks in the South Indian state of Kerala simply outdo the others.
 And Kurisumala happens to be one of those.
 While the world knows this hill station by the name of Spring Valley Mountain, locals better recognize the moniker, ‘Kurisumala’.